avsa242/ht16k33-spin/README.md

 # ht16k33-spin
 ---------------

-This is a P8X32A/Propeller driver object for the Holtek HT16K33 LED Matrix/Segment IC.
+This is a P8X32A/Propeller driver object for the Holtek HT16K33 LED Matrix/Segment IC (I2C).

 ## Salient Features